 This course covers important concepts in labor economics, with a focus on how those concepts can be applied and tested in practice.
 The course will provide an overview of labor market topics such as the returns to education and training, non-monetary forms of compensation, models of labor migration, and models of imperfect or asymmetric information about skills.
 For each topic, we will examine influential papers and the empirical methods they use.
 The course is intended for doctoral students and will count towards the Labor Economics requirement for the Economics of Education Ph.D. program.
-Typically offered every other year in the spring.
+Offered occasionally.